python/cpython/Doc/c-api/exceptions.rst

    .. versionadded:: 3.3

+.. c:function:: void PyErr_SyntaxLocationObject(PyObject *filename, int lineno, int col_offset)

+   Set file, line, and offset information for the current exception.
+If the current exception is not a :exc:`SyntaxError`, then it sets additional attributes, which make the exception printing subsystem think the exception is a :exc:`SyntaxError`.

+.. versionadded:: 3.4

 .. c:function:: void PyErr_SyntaxLocationEx(char *filename, int lineno, int col_offset)

-   Set file, line, and offset information for the current exception.
-If the current exception is not a :exc:`SyntaxError`, then it sets additional attributes, which make the exception printing subsystem think the exception is a :exc:`SyntaxError`. *filename* is decoded from the filesystem encoding (:func:`sys.getfilesystemencoding`).
+   Like :c:func:`PyErr_SyntaxLocationObject`, but *filename* is a byte string decoded from the filesystem encoding (:func:`os.fsdecode`).

 .. versionadded:: 3.2

 .. c:function:: void PyErr_SyntaxLocation(char *filename, int lineno)

-   Like :c:func:`PyErr_SyntaxLocationExc`, but the col_offset parameter is omitted.
+   Like :c:func:`PyErr_SyntaxLocationEx`, but the col_offset parameter is omitted.